Zjinnnn/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-secondary">

 * `mark n/Zong Jin, Fu Yiqiao a/1 w/1`
-  * Marks students named, Zong Jin and Fu Yiqiao, as present for the tutorial in Week 1.
+  * Marks students named Zong Jin and Fu Yiqiao are present for the tutorial in Week 1.

 </div>

 <div markdown="block" class="alert alert-secondary">

 * `mark n/Zong Jin a/0 w/1 r/not feeling well`
-  * Marks student named, Zong Jin, as absent for the tutorial in Week 1 as he is not feeling well.
+  * Mark student named Zong Jin is absent for the tutorial in Week 1 as he is not feeling well.

 </div>